 Health Benefits of Sacha Inchi

-Research into sacha inchi's compounds has increased significantly in this decade; moreover, this Amazonian seed has shown to be the best known vegetable source of protein.
+Research into sacha inchi's compounds has increased significantly in the last decade; moreover, this Amazonian seed has shown to be the best known vegetable source of protein.
 While research is still ongoing, some studies have revealed important sacha inchi benefits, including:

-- Supporting muscle-building.
-Because of its impressive concentration of lean protein, sacha inchi has shown to be effective for maintaining and building muscle mass.
+Supporting muscle-building.
+Because of its impressive concentration of lean protein, sacha inchi has been shown effective for maintaining and building muscle mass.1

 Traditionally, Amazon natives have used sacha inchi to treat rheumatic pain, but this use has not been verified and is not as common as its cardioprotective applications.